Robin-WZQ/Chinese-Landscape-Painting-Style-Transfer/README.md

     python test.py
     ```

-5. In the folder UI, I make a simple interactive interface by tkinter
+5. In the folder UI, I make a simple interactive interface by tkinter.

+    *This is a separate folder.
+Do not use it in the same directory as other folders！！*

     To run the DEMO, please do:
     ```Shell